HomeNewsBotswana's Lesedi Power Project update

 Lesedi power project

 The Lesedi power project is proposed to be developed in two phases.
-Phase One involves transmission line construction, substations, grid connection, electricity generators and potentially the drilling of additional gas wells.
+Phase One involves transmission line construction, substations, grid connection, electricity generators, and potentially the drilling of additional gas wells.
 The 100km transmission line will run from the Lesedi project to the town of Serowe where it will connect to the existing power grid.
 Initial generation is proposed to be up to 2MW of electricity.
 Funding required for Phase One is US $10m which can be staged if necessary or prudent to do so.

 Phase Two funding is for the expansion of electricity generation up to 10MW.
 This will involve drilling gas wells and the purchase of additional electricity generation assets.
 The funding required for Phase Two is US $20m.
-Upon successful completion of Phase One and Two, the Company plans to expand the project beyond 10MW.
+Upon successful completion of Phases One and Two, the Company plans to expand the project beyond 10MW.

 During the quarter, the Company successfully raised gross proceeds of US $3.6m pursuant to the placing of 75,000,000 new shares at an issue price of 3.5 pence per share.
-The funds raised are planned to go towards commencement of transmission line construction.
+The funds raised are planned to go towards the commencement of transmission line construction.
 While this work proceeds, Tlou will also continue its negotiations with other financiers for further development of the Lesedi project.